theophilusawe/learning-pytorch/README.md

 * Gradient Descent
 * Matrix Dot product

-I also got to write some code to implement these - _check out the PTD 1.ipynb_
+I also got to write some code to implement these - _check it out in PTD 1.ipynb_